grauJavier/blog-app-ruby/README.md

-# 'Adventures in Writing' (Ruby on Rails Blog App)
+# Ruby on Rails Blog App

 ## 📗 Table of Contents